-For the past three to four years, there has been a trend across publishers around leveraging SEO & content marketing more often, through the creation of long-form content.
-Given their Klout longtail traffic and rankings have been proven to be beneficial, and awareness of this only continues to increase.
+For the past three to four years, there has been a trend for publishers to use long-form to leverage SEO & content marketing.
+In terms of longtail traffic and rankings, this has been proven to be beneficial, and awareness of this only continues to increase.

 Content marketing vs. SEO

-One big unanswered question that remains is around how content and SEO overlap.
+One big unanswered question that remains is how content and SEO overlap.
 If you tend to write good content that users are searching for it will naturally appear in search engines, right?
-What’s the point in having an SEO or content marketing specialist if an editor can just punch out SEO content?
+What’s the point in having an SEO or content marketing specialist if an editor can just crank out strong SEO content?

-Here are some differences in the way I see in the SEO and content marketing approach to content creation:
+Here are differences I see in how SEO and content marketing approach content creation:

-SEO tends to be more narrow and technical as you look at how to build up a page to give the right answer to the right users, for a given search result.
-A core component of building up a page is the content, but SEO will also make sure of other factors such as meta tag and schema optimization, site speed, site architecture, coding and more.
+SEO tends to be more narrow and technical.
+When focusing on SEO, you’re looking at how to build up a page to give the right answer to the right users to a given search result.
+A core component of building up a page is the content.
+But SEO will also evaluate other factors such as meta tag and schema optimization, site speed, site architecture, coding and more.

-If the goal, for example, is for a brand to be a thought leader or the most entertaining in its category, a content marketer’s focus will be on crafting the best and most appropriate story using the best and most appropriate medium to distribute the content.
+For example, a brand’s goal might be for it to be a thought leader or the most entertaining in its category.
+In that case, a content marketer’s focus will be on crafting the best and most appropriate story using the best and most appropriate medium to distribute the content.

 What makes great content?

-Organic search and content marketing can work together with the content strategy to formulate a solid content strategy since it focuses on the continual planning, creation, and management of great (valuable, engaging and rankable) content.
+Organic search and content marketing can work together to formulate a solid content strategy.
+This strategy will focus on the continual planning, creation, and management of great (valuable, engaging and rankable) content.

 So what defines great content?

-- Practical – no fluff or overstated claims Is it provides you with steps all perspectives to take action after consuming Piece of contents
+- Practical – no fluff or overstated claims; it provides a variety of perspectives; it gives people steps to take after you’re done reading the content

-- Credible – Written by authentic people about real topics, linking to reliable external sources
+- Credible – Authentic people write about real topics and link to reliable external sources

-- Informed – An in-depth overview of the topic as it provides a mixture of definitions, what working, what isn’t, trends, your proposed solution and potentially Solutions from others
+- Informed – In-depth overview of the topic; provides a mixture of definitions and describes what is working, what isn’t, trends, a proposed solution, and potential solutions from others

 - Original – Considerably different in scope and detail from other works on similar topics

-- Strong headlines – Sparks interest and entices users to read the content in depth.
-It also breaks up the content into sizeable chunks to allow users to read standalone parts.
+- Strong headlines – Sparks interest and entices users to read the content in depth; breaks up the content into sizeable chunks to allow users to read standalone parts

-- Engaging and thought-provoking – Receives a positive emotional response to your message.
+- Engaging and thought-provoking – Provokes a positive emotional response to your message

-- Ability to make continual/minimal updates – It’s evergreen.
+- Evergreen – Ability to make continual/minimal updates

-- Technically sound – Loads quickly on the page, sits in an ideal location within the site hierarchy and has been optimised using all SEO considerations.
+- Technically sound – Loads quickly on the page and sits in an ideal location within the site hierarchy; has been optimised for all SEO

-A list of existing great content from leading digital publishing & media companies:
+Here is a list of current great content from leading digital publishing and media companies:

 - Maptia – https://maptia.com/davidheath/stories/burma-an-enchanted-spirit